Freifunk-Nord/nord-puppet-config/README.md

 ### 3. copy this file to the root home folder:

     cp manifest.pp /root/gateway.pp

-and adapt all needed settings to the new gateway
+Every gateway needs its own manifest file.
+Adapt all needed settings to the new gateway. `$$$` are placeholders for the values on that gateway which have to be adapted by hand: IPs, filenames, etc.

 #### 4. start the pre, puppet and post script